alopgar/MEGAN-analysis/README.md

 - `Minion_megan.tsv` -> Running times for MEGAN

 ## 3. Final processing:
-We recommend execunting in console (`sh MinION_MEGAN_finalprocessing.sh`), as this is an R script which might be modified as we run it.
+We recommend executing in console (`sh MinION_MEGAN_finalprocessing.sh`), as this is an R script which might be modified as we run it.
 - **_First step_**: Create final taxonomy file using all samples MEGAN files.
 It is needed to check which phyla are from plant or animal origin and remove them.
 - **_Second step_**: create input file for sparcc.